 Finally, you should let your steaks sit for a few minutes at room temperature before serving or consuming them.
 If you cut into them too soon, you’ll release the steaks’ juices before they’ve had the opportunity to settle.
 This is why most chefs and culinary experts recommend letting steaks sit for at least five minutes after they are done cooking.
 By allowing your steaks to sit at room temperature, the juices will evenly distribute through the steaks.

-Find the best quality smoking chunks by visiting our online store today.
+Find the best quality smoking chunks by visiting wood chunks for smoking today.
 Cutting Edge Firewood offers a variety of high-quality smoking chunks, including white oak, hickory, cherry, pecan and whiskey that you can use when grilling steaks or other meats.
 We offer complimentary shipping for our smoking chunk products across the United States.